Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Bears stats and trends

+- Chicago has played five games, with three wins against the spread.

-- The Bears have been underdogs by 4.5 points or more three times this year and covered the spread once.
+- The Bears have been underdogs by 4.5 points or more three times this season and covered the spread once.

-- Chicago's games this season have hit the over on one of five set point totals (20%).
+- Chicago's games this year have gone over the total in one out of five opportunities (20%).

 Home and road insights